-A pre-emptive check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the frostier months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the cold season.
+A pre-emptive check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the colder months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the season.

 Among the leading ways to prevent a breakdown and make sure it runs as it should is with yearly scheduled tune-ups on your furnace

 .
-Just like all mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-In addition, regular cleanings can help pinpoint concerns before they become big problems and you end up cashing out for emergency rates on a cold winter night.
+Just like all mechanical equipment, the life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+Plus, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
 Plus, because furnaces burn fuel to provide the heat, it’s important to examine all the various pieces to ensure there aren’t any splits or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual HVAC maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your system does ever malfunction in the middle of a cold snap.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Strand Brothers Service Experts.
+Most manufacturers’ warranties call for yearly HVAC maintenance to stay valid, so neglecting your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your equipment does ever malfunction in the middle of a cold snap.
+Be sure to get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Strand Brothers Service Experts.